nhsconnect/Digital-Child-Health/Generation/Chapter.2.Change History/index.md

 This initial experimental version adds FHIR profiles to support the following Digital Child Health Event messages:

-- Birth Details Event
+- Birth Details
-- Assessment APGAR Event
+- Assessment APGAR
-- Breastfeeding Status Event
+- Breastfeeding Status
-- Neonatal Care Event
+- Neonatal Care
-- Birth Discharge Event
+- Birth Discharge
-- Measurements Event
+- Measurements
-- Indicators Event
+- Indicators
-- Referral Event
+- Referral
-- Follow Up Event
+- Follow Up
-- Newborn Blood Spot Event
+- Newborn Blood Spot
-- Newborn Hearing Event
+- Newborn Hearing
-- Newborn Physical Exam Event
+- Newborn Physical Exam
-- 6-8 Week Health Review Event
+- 6-8 Week Health Review
 - Physical Examination

+**Events Catalogue Wave 2 of the Personal Child Health Record and Healthy Child Programme**

+This initial experimental version adds FHIR profiles to support the following Digital Child Health Event messages:

+- Newborn Blood Spot Screening
+- Immunisations
+- Accidents and Injuries
+- Related Persons
+- Professional Advice
+- Professional Comment

+**XML Examples**

+Where XML Examples have been provided, please note that the example message is provided for illustrative purposes only.
+It has had no clinical validation.
+Where there are conflicts with the written message specification or schema, the specification or schema shall be considered to take precedence.